-P.L.
-86-272 provides protection- to certain in-state activities if conducted by an independent contractor that would not be afforded if performed by the companybusiness or its employees or other representatives. -Independent contractors may engage in the following limited activities in the state without the company'sbusiness's loss of immunity:
+- P.L.
+86-272 provides protection to certain in-state activities if conducted by an independent contractor that would not be afforded if performed by the business or its employees or other representatives.
+Independent contractors may engage in the following limited activities in the state without the business's loss of immunity:

 - 1. Soliciting sales.

 - 2. Making sales.

 - 3. Maintaining an office.

-Sales representatives and others who represent a single principal are not considered to be independent contractors and are subject to the same limitations as those provided under P.L.
-86-272 and this Statement.
+Sales representatives and others who represent a single principal are not considered to be independent contractors.

-Maintenance of a stock of goods in the state by the independent contractor under consignment or any other type of arrangement with the companybusiness, except for purposes of display and solicitation, shall removeremoves the protection.
+Maintenance of a stock of goods in the state by the independent contractor under consignment or any other type of arrangement with the business, except for purposes of display and solicitation, removes the protection.